 I remembered Al first.
 I could still see his horror-filled face.
 It was the last thing I saw before my eyelids swelled to the point where I was blind.
 The last thing I remember hearing was James' pathetic excuse: 'It was only a joke,' as his extremely angry father shouted louder than I'd ever heard him shout before.

 It was my eleventh birthday, and all of my school friends were there.
-It was Easter, so Al and James, both back home from their public school, had come to the party along with Lily and their parents.
+It was Easter, so Al and James, both back home from their public school in Scotland, had come to the party along with Lily and their parents.
 James, tall, good-looking and thirteen, had taken me aside and given me "a special present for a special girl".
 I'd been giddily excited when I'd unwrapped it.
 According to the label, it was "diamond dust" body sparkle, lipstick, and mascara.
 The pretty little girl in the picture on the box was sparkling like a vampire in the sunlight (I know—I was eleven—that's my only excuse).
 I had dashed up to my room and applied the stuff liberally.
 Soon, my arms and face were sparkling like the girl in the photo.
 I'd only just got back downstairs when whatever James had put in it started to work.
 My skin came up in an extremely itchy rash, and my eyelids and lips developed huge and painful boils.
 I began to scream, but the boils on my lips soon made that impossible, and all I could do was whimper in pain.

 I can't really remember much after that.
 I know that Mum carefully carried me upstairs, and James' mum followed, apologising profusely as she tried to help Mum wash the stuff off me.